Stability of Weighted Majority Voting under Estimated Weights: Stability

 Weighted Majority Voting requires a weight for each source which is determined by $\pest_i$ (the outcome of $\pestdis_i$).
-Practical usage of Weighted Majority Voting, therefore, must have some algorithms to arrive at values for $\pestv$.
+Practical usage of WMV, therefore, must have some algorithms to arrive at values for $\pestv$.
 Depending on the quality of the algorithm, there is a degree of correlation between trust and trustworthiness: $\pestdisv$ and $\pdisv$.
-We consider the procedure to get the trust values $\pestv$ as \emph{unbiased} when the trustworthiness expectation equals to the trust value: $\expect(\pdisv)= \pestv$.
-Hence, if an unbiased trust value $\pest_i$ is $0.7$, then the trustworthiness $\pdisv_i$ can be sometimes greater or smaller than $0.7$.
-Note that this is a reasonable assumption for various machine learning-based procedure, Bayesian learning in particular.
-If the initial trust value reflects the population average trustworthiness, then all posterior trust values continue to be unbiased when applying Bayesian learning.
+We consider the procedure to get the trust values $\pestv$ as \emph{unbiased} when the expectation of trustworthiness equals the trust value: $\expect(\pdisv)= \pestv$.
+Hence, if an unbiased trust value $\pest_i$ is $0.7$, then the trustworthiness $\pdis_i$ can sometimes be greater or smaller than $0.7$.
+Note that this is a reasonable assumption for various machine learning-based procedures or Bayesian learning in particular.
 In reality, we cannot guarantee that any machine learning method is completely free of such bias, but the unbiased case is interesting to study, and we expect any residual bias to be fairly small, if the algorithm is configured using sufficient empirical data.

-To work with such statistical way, we extend our definition of $\dsc$ to accept random variables as parameters.
-If random variables are given as parameters, the output of $\dsc$ is a distribution over correctness.
-The expectation of such correctness,
+We extend our definition of $\dsc$ to accept random variables as parameters.
+In that case, the output of $\dsc$ is a distribution over accuracy.
+The expectation of such decision accuracy is:

-Besides, there can be an ideal situation where "magically" the decision maker knew the actual trustworthiness variable (i.e. $\pdisv$), and can use them as the trust value.
-The expectation probability to make correct decision,
+Besides, there can be an ideal situation where "magically" the decision maker knows the actual trustworthiness variable (i.e., $\pdisv$), and can use it to make decisions.
+The expected probability of making correct decision is,